ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/tags/retrieve.rst

 Retrieve All Tags
 ^^^^^^^^^^^^^^^^^

-To retrieve all tags, use the following query:
+To retrieve all Tags, use the following query:

 .. code::

-    GET /v2/tags/
+    GET /v2/tags

 JSON Response: